 1 2 The elected representative takes office on 1 July in the year two years before the Council on Legislation.
 3 Council on Legislation.
 4 In practice, there is no continuity of the work from the previous representative.
 5 For this reason, clubs are disinclined to present proposed legislation for approval 6 at the meeting of club delegates during the district conference.
 As a consequence, 7 districts have no legislation that they can submit to the Council on Legislation.
-8 9 Representatives and governors, who take office on 1 July, are pressured by clubs 10 to receive their proposals and forward them on to the Council on Legislation.
-11 12 These proposals must be approved by club delegates at the conference and then 13 sent to the Secretariat by 31 December in the year two years before the Council on 14 Legislation.
-15 0 16 The district conference is held before the new governor takes office, obliging 17 him/her to prepare a ballot-by-mail and send the five proposed enactments 18 receiving the most votes to the Secretariat by 31 December.
+8 9 Representatives and governors, who take office on 1 July, are pressured by clubs 10 11 to receive their proposals and forward them on to the Council on Legislation.
+12 These proposals must be approved by club delegates at the conference and then 13 sent to the Secretariat by 31 December in the year two years before the Council on 14 Legislation.
+15 16 The district conference is held before the new governor takes office, obliging 17 him/her to prepare a ballot-by-mail and send the five proposed enactments 18 receiving the most votes to the Secretariat by 31 December.
 This is a burden to 19 the governor at the beginning of his/her administration, when the official visits 20 are happening.
-21 If district representatives were elected three wears before the Council on 22 23 If district representatives were elected three years before the Council on Legislation, in the first year of the term after training at the Rotary institute, they 24 would be able to work with the clubs, explaining the purpose of the Council on 25 Legislation and Council on Resolutions, as well as the importance of and periods -6 26 for presenting proposals to these councils.
+21 22 If district representatives were elected three years before the Council on 23 Legislation, in the first year of the term after training at the Rotary institute, they -3 24 would be able to work with the clubs, explaining the purpose of the Council on 25 Legislation and Council on Resolutions, as well as the importance of and periods 26 for presenting proposals to these councils.
 FINANCIAL IMPACT 27 This enactment would have no substantial financial impact on RI.
-2/ This chaethert would have no substantial infancial impact on Kr.
-VOTE TOTALS yes • no RESULT \square Adopted \square Referred to Board \square Postponed \Box Adopted as Amended \Box Rejected \Box Withdrawn NOTES
+VOTE TOTALS yes • no RESULT □Adopted □Referred to Board □Postponed □Adopted as Amended □Rejected □Withdrawn Francisco Established NOTES